hacksu/HTML-CSS/README.md

 </html>
 ```

 This is the basic template for an HTML page.
+You can copy this template, paste it into a text editor (like Notepad on Windows, TextEdit on macOS in plain text mode, or VS Code), save it with a `.html` extension (like `my-webpage.html`), and then open it in your web browser to see your webpage!

-If you take this template, paste it into Notepad, and save it, you'll get a web page.
-(The template should go in Discord.)
-(By the way, if you're using MacOS, you'll want to use TextEdit instead of Notepad, but make sure to [put it in plain text mode](https://www.ijunkie.com/wp-content/uploads/2017/06/02_select_format_make_plain_text.png) before saving.)
-But this new web page is not that interesting and it's kind of incorrect, because it just says things like "CSS goes here" where actual CSS should go.
-Our job today is basically to come up with some code that will replace those "goes here" labels, and to do that, we're actually going to use an online tool like JSFiddle, to have our code and the result all in one window and to make stuff easy to share, like I mentioned.
+But this template is not that interesting and it's kind of incorrect, because it just says things like "CSS goes here" where actual CSS should go.
+Our job today is to come up with some code that will replace those "goes here" labels with real HTML, CSS, and JavaScript.

-To start, go to JSFiddle: https://jsfiddle.net/.
-You should see four boxes on the page, with the labels HTML, CSS, and JavaScript, and "Result."
-This layout allows you to write code in the first three boxes and see the result in the other one all at the same time without having to have multiple windows open or anything.
-When we write stuff in the first three boxes, we're going to need to click "Run" or press Control-S and then the result will show up by where it says "Result."
-By the way, you can click minimize on the thing that says "Console."
-(Update, 2023: it looks like the console is minimized by default now?)
-And one more thing: I would go into the "Settings" and uncheck the two settings that start with "Auto", because otherwise you'll be dealing with some autofill/autocomplete stuff that I think is more trouble than it's worth unless you're really used to it.
+## Getting Started

+1. **Create a new HTML file**: Open your text editor and create a new file
+2. **Copy the basic template**: Use the template above as your starting point
+3. **Save the file**: Save it with a `.html` extension (like `practice.html`)
+4. **Open in browser**: Double-click the file to open it in your default web browser, or right-click and choose "Open with" to select a specific browser
+5. **Edit and refresh**: Make changes to your HTML file, save it, then refresh the browser to see your changes

+Let's start by looking at the example file `result.html` in this repository to see what a complete webpage looks like, then we'll learn how to build it step by step.

-Okay: now we're set up, we can type code into these boxes, we just need to know what, in fact, we're typing, and where.
+Now we're set up to write code directly in HTML files and see the results in our browser.
+We just need to know what, in fact, we're typing, and where.

 HTML, CSS, and JavaScript are the programming languages that web browsers understand.
 For this reason, they are very important.
 There are a lot of tools that you can use to design web pages without directly writing in these languages yourself, but those tools will all need to produce HTML, CSS, and JavaScript at some point, because a browser needs to see those before it can render a real live web page.
 They are the fundamental building blocks of the World Wide Web.
 Of these, HTML is the oldest and most fundamentalest; it is what you use to put stuff on your page.
-Web pages need stuff, so that's the first box we're going to write in.
+Web pages need stuff, so let's start by putting some content in the `<body>` section of our HTML template.

+## HTML: Adding Content to Your Page

 So, HTML is a fundamentalest building block of the web, and the fundamental building blocks of HTML are called "tags."
 The first kind of tag is called a start tag, and it looks like this; there is a tag name (which is in this case just the letter "p") enclosed in angle brackets, which are what those greater than/less than signs are called when they are being used to enclose things.